-Overview pages are created with building blocks that are later linked to elements from a database.
+Overview pages are created with building blocks that are later linked to elements from a collection.

 To get started with your blog overview page, you’ll first create your design statically.
 On your canvas, add all the elements that you need to display one blog, like a header, blog title, description, image and button to read more.
 Grids are great for this!

-Then, link each element to the right source and key in your database.
-You’ll see that the static content changes automatically to display the information that’s inside the database.
+Then, link each element to the right field your collection.
+You’ll see that the content changes automatically to display the information that’s inside the collection.